-The Risk Management policy lays down requirements for risk management.
-Among other things, it provides guidance on risk appetite and purpose of the overall risk management strategy.
-The Company has drawn up a comprehensive set of guidelines, rules and instructions to provide for effective risk management through appropriate and thorough processes and procedures.
+The guidelines set requirements for risk management.
+Among other things, this provides overarching rules for managing the risk, depending on the risk appetite and purpose, and requirements for the overall risk management strategy and underlying risk strategies and frameworks.
 The guidelines are reviewed annually and approved by the Board.

-The various guidelines have different areas of application.
 Some guidelines apply to the whole Group, and are adopted by the Boards of the subsidiaries with any necessary company-specific adjustments.
 Other guidelines apply wherever appropriate and provide a basis for the subsidiaries' own guidelines.
 Every subsidiary will also have its own guidelines to govern matters specified fir the Company's business in the acts and regulations to which it is subject.